darvi-sh/hnrss_cors_proxy/README.md

-# Hacker News RSS Feed Reader Tiny Proxy Server
+# Tiny Proxy Server

 A proxy server for an [RSS Feed reader](https://github.com/darvishzadeh/hrrss) to avoid CORS issues.

+Using `cors-anywhere` package.